cdl-geneseo/geneseo-dictionary/K/Knights.md

 # Knights

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Knights

 Created by  Unknown User (est1), last modified by  Unknown User (mee2) on Nov 16, 2012

 n. [ntz] The mascot for any Geneseo variety team.2006-12-10T22:39:59ZKWinkelmanAs of 2012, 98% of students surveyed knew this word and 65% believed it to be of local origin.(Eichas, G-M, 2012)n.
 The nickname for any Geneseo varsity team.GrossAs of 2012, 98% of students surveyed knew this word and 65% believed it to be of local origin.(Eichas, G-M, 2012)